Updated: May 7

 This article is for those looking for their first "real" job.
-For those already in their career, please check out our article: Is it time for a job change?
-The science of avoiding quiet quitting
+For those already in their career, please check out our article: Mr. or Ms. Right - Developing Future Leaders

 Getting a great first job is all about forward momentum, energy, and action.
 This is the success mindset.
 Successful people work at learning and preparing.
 This includes calmness and persistence.
 But the essential success driver is action!
 Be courageous in putting plans into action.
 Take a 'test and learn' approach to life.
 Consider life through a 'perpetual beta' lens.